Homes by Email

 Be the first to see new listings as soon as they hit the market!

 Arizona is the 14th most populated state in the U.S. in part because our strong job market attracts many new residents seeking sunny days and western lifestyle.

-Employers are moving to Phoenix or expanding existing operations including: Apple, SAP, State Farm, USAA, Intel, Wells Fargo, Bank Of America and Raytheon.
+Employers moving to Phoenix or expanding existing operations include Apple, Deloitte, Dexcom, Intel, Orbital, SAP, State Farm, USAA, Wells Fargo, Bank Of America and Raytheon.

-Arizona property taxes are low, cost of living is low and home prices remain affordable.
+Arizona property taxes are low, the cost of living is low and home prices remain affordable.

 Phoenix continues to attract employers and new residents are moving here to enjoy our climate and desert lifestyle.

 Arizona's cities recognized by Law Street Media as being in the Top 10 SAFEST U.S. cities over 200,000 population for 2018 are:

 #4 Gilbert, AZ for 2018 and #2 for 2017, 2016, #3 for 2015 and 2014

 #9 Scottsdale, AZ for 2018, #9 for 2017, #7 for 2015

 #14 Chandler, AZ for 2018 and #10 for 2017, #8 for 2016, #10 for 2015 and #11 in 2014